Logo

 In September 2015, John Mellencamp reportedly started dating former supermodel Christie Brinkley.

-John Mellencamp had a minor heart attack after a show at Jones Beach in New York on August 8,1994, that eventually forced him to cancel the last few weeks of his Dance Naked tour.
+John Mellencamp had a minor heart attack after a show at Jones Beach in New York on August 8,1994, which eventually forced him to cancel the last few weeks of his Dance Naked tour.